pranavich18/datalayout-mass-spectrometry/README.md

 ## Space- and time-efficient data format for mass spectrometry data (OpenMS) GSOC'22

+### Schedule for 3rd Week 6th to 12th June

+- Figuring out how to implement std::sort() in Crosetto's abstraction.
+- Also studying and analysing options regarding the possibility of implementing various STL functions, if we use the abstraction.

 ### Schedule for 2nd Week 30th May to 5th June

 - Play around with Crosetto's abstraction with my own self-defined MSSpectrum class.